My Mocha Cake with a Twist blends sweet chocolate and mellow coffee with warming cinnamon spice for a cake that always gets rave reviews.

-I first posted my Mocha Cake back on The 21st Century Housewife in 2010.
-My husband had fond memories of a mocha birthday cake his mom used to make but as I didn’t have her recipe, I decided to make one up for myself.
+The story of this cake dates back nine years.
+My husband had fond memories of a mocha birthday cake his mom used to make but although I have many of my late mother-in-law’s recipes, I didn’t have that one.
+So, I decided to develop one up for myself.

-Simply cream the butter and sugar and add the eggs and vanilla.
+All you have to do is cream the butter and sugar, then and add the eggs and vanilla.
 Sift the dry ingredients, and mix together the coffee and the buttermilk.
 Then add the dry ingredients and coffee/buttermilk mixture to the batter alternately and beat well.
 Pour into the pan and bake.
 The glaze is super easy too.
 Go on, what are you waiting for?

 - ½ cup unsalted butter, softened